CHI - SAN

 The average price of all round-trip flights from Chicago to San Diego clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Chicago to San Diego, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
-When flying back from San Diego, Thursday is the cheapest day to fly and Sunday is the most expensive.
+If you are looking for a flight deal from Chicago to San Diego, look for departures on Saturdays and avoid leaving on a Monday, as it's usually the priciest day.
+When flying back from San Diego, Friday is the cheapest day to fly and Sunday is the most expensive.

 What is the cheapest month to fly from Chicago to San Diego?